Friday, December 19, 2014

 Four Trees in Centro:

-As ex-pats we really enjoy seeing the trees, in centro, at the passenger ferry docks, and on top of the City Hall.
+As ex-pats, we really enjoy seeing the trees in Centro, at the passenger ferry docks, and on top of the City Hall.
 It's a beautiful thing.

 Three Church Bells Ringing:

-Christmas time is very special to the islanders.
-It is the time of year when many children are baptized, or confirmed into the Catholic Church.
-It is also the start of a six-week-long celebration that includes The Feast of our Lady Guadalupe on December 12th, Posadas Navideñas December 16th to 29th, Noche Buena December 24th, Christmas December 25th, and ending in January with the Night of the Kings on January 6th.
+It is also the start of a six-week-long celebration that includes The Feast of our Lady Guadalupe on December 12th, Posadas Navideñas from December 16th to 29th, Noche Buena on December 24th, Christmas on December 25th, and ending in January with the Night of the Kings on January 6th.
 The three large Catholic Churches on Isla Mujeres are beautifully decorated and overflowing with worshippers during the holiday season.

 Two Christmas Parades:

-There are two Christmas parades: the official Municipal Santa Claus Parade, and the Christmas Golf Cart Parade organized by a local carnival dance troupe.
-Last year we participated in the golf cart parade for the first time, dressed as Mickey and Minnie Mouse, tossing candy to the crowds of kids.
-This year the parade was scheduled for Saturday December 20th, but due to the high possibility of rain has been moved to Saturday December 27th starting at 5:30 in the afternoon.
-It is so much fun to ricochet around the island in a decorated golf cart, trying to follow the lead vehicle when the route is being planned just as the parade starts.
+There are two Christmas parades: the official Municipal Santa Claus Parade and the Christmas Golf Cart Parade organized by a local carnival dance troupe.
+Last year, we participated in the golf cart parade for the first time, dressed as Mickey and Minnie Mouse, tossing candy to the crowds of kids.
+This year, the parade was scheduled for Saturday, December 20th, but due to the high possibility of rain has been moved to Saturday, December 27th, starting at 5:30 in the afternoon.
+It is so much fun to ricochet around the island in a decorated golf cart, trying to follow the lead vehicle when the route is being planned, just as the parade starts.
 The crowds of little kids waving and yelling hello make it all worthwhile.
 We'll be there again!

-On The Twelfth Day of Christmas Isla Gave to Me - One Brightly Lit and Noisy Party Bus:
+On The Twelfth Day of Christmas, Isla Gave to Me - One Brightly Lit and Noisy Party Bus:

 It's bright.
 It's noisy.
 It's fun.
-Every year around this time the party bus, or as some people call it the disco bus, or the funny bus, comes out of storage and begins doing nightly runs around and around, up and down the island.
+Every year around this time, the party bus, or as some people call it, the disco bus, or the funny bus, comes out of storage and begins doing nightly runs around and around, up and down the island.

 Loud music.
 Bright lights.
 And people have fun.
 It's become a favourite with Bachelor and Bachelorette party celebrations.

-It drives me nuts when I am trying to sleep, but it has become part of the annual holiday celebrations so we have learned to laugh, and go back to sleep muttering: “It's just the party bus.”
+It drives me nuts when I am trying to sleep, but it has become part of the annual holiday celebrations, so we have learned to laugh and go back to sleep muttering, “It's just the party bus.”
 We have plans to use it soon, and it will be our turn to be silly.

 2 comments: